 Velopharyngeal Insufficiency: A structural or functional disorder resulting in the inability to achieve adequate separation of the nasal and oral cavities.

 Velum: The Latin name for the soft palate.

-Voice Disorder: Speech problems such as hoarseness, low speaking volume, or strained voice quality.
+Voice Disorder: Difference in quality of voice, such as hoarseness, low speaking volume, or strained voice quality.